16 Mar 2015 | 10 min Read

 Congratulations Mom!
 Or almost mom.
-You have a lot to look forward to, and your life is about to change, permanently.
+You have a lot to look forward to, and your life is about to change permanently.
 But of course, you knew that.
-Here are some things you may not have known and should be aware of, about your new born baby.
+Here are some things you may not have learned and should know about your newborn baby.

 1. Yes, your baby is the cutest in the world!
-But rest assured (in case you get a little freaked out), he or she is just going to keep getting cuter… And you may eventually look back and admit that new born do look a little alien-ish.
+But rest assured (in case you get a little freaked out), they are just going to keep getting cuter… And you may eventually look back and admit that newborns do look a little alien-ish.

-2. They have dry peeling skin (and even lips), which gets worse in the first few weeks.
-It’s from suddenly having to deal with air after being in a pool for 9 months.
+2. They have dry peeling skin (and even lips), which worsens in the first few weeks.
+It’s from suddenly dealing with air after being in a pool for nine months.

-5. Baby acne, newborn rash, Mongolian butt (that’s a kind of birth mark on baby’s bottom that takes years to go – I would post a picture but I don’t want my baby to hold it against me someday!)
+5. Baby acne, newborn rash, Mongolian butt (that’s a kind of birthmark on a baby’s bottom that takes years to go – I would post a picture, but I don’t want my baby to hold it against me someday!)
 These are all terms that you will likely become familiar with.

-6. Strawberry hemangioma, not as common, but still seen in 10% of babies, but can occur at birth or even after, on your baby’s face or body.
-Basically, it's a blood vessel that got left behind (and is not in use) during fetal development.
-Unless it is in the way of your baby’s vision (in which case show it to a doctor), leave it be.
+6. Strawberry hemangioma, not as expected, but still seen in 10% of babies, but can occur at birth or even after, on your baby’s face or body.
+It’s a blood vessel that got left behind (and is not in use) during fetal development.
+Unless it is in the way of your baby’s vision (in which case, show it to a doctor), leave it be.
 It will eventually fade away.

 7. Your baby’s skin is paper-thin.
-So be careful with the products you use, and with anything sharp that can hurt your little one.
-Do not use adult products on baby skin but you also do not have to buy into the craze and use all organic expensive products.
+So be careful with the products you use and anything sharp that can hurt your little one.
+Do not use adult products on baby skin, but you also do not have to buy into the craze and use all expensive organic products.
 The good old johnson and johnsons smells the best (if you like that baby smell) and works for most.
-If your baby has eczema or a skin sensitivity, then switch to all natural, but don’t worry about the tried and tested baby stuff hurting your baby.
+If your baby has eczema or skin sensitivity, switch to all-natural, but don’t worry about the tried and tested baby stuff hurting your baby.

 9. Are you one of those lucky ones whose baby was born with a full head of hair?
-(And like me, was gasping and burping with heartburn for almost the full 9 months).
-Try not to brag too much, these newborn locks often shed and fall, thanks of course to your hormones (and friction from all that time baby spends on its back.)
+(And like me, I was gasping and burping with heartburn for almost the full 9 months).
+Try not to brag too much; these newborn baby’s locks often shed and fall, thanks of course, to your hormones (and friction from all that time the baby spends on its back.)

-12. Meconium, or newborn poo, is hard, sticky and black.
+12. Meconium, or newborn baby’s poo, is hard, sticky and black.
 If it’s touched your fingers (not on purpose of course), you will learn that while it isn’t smelly, it’s a lot like tar.
 It’s been building up in their bodies for months, and some babies do poo in utero.
-Your doctor will be able to tell if it’s in your water (when it breaks) and decisions will have to be taken appropriately.
-(That sounds gross I know but at that point even your mucus covered baby is nothing but beautiful.)
+Your doctor will be able to tell if it’s in your water (when it breaks), and decisions will have to be taken appropriately.
+(That sounds gross I know, but at that point, even your mucus-covered baby is nothing but beautiful.

 14. Your baby may be born wide awake, but may also, like most babies, sleep for the first 24 hours.
 Wake your baby to nurse, as the more often you nurse (even if it’s for a few minutes at a time), the sooner your milk will come in.